daniel-keogh/theory-algos-project/README.md

 }
 ```

 If given enough time, and provided with each of the 512-bit strings starting from `"0" * 128`, up to `"f" * 128`, this function will return an input message for each of the possible 512-bit strings.

 In the code below, the `for` loop (in which the `find_preimage()` function is called), executes once for each SHA-512 string in the `targets[]` array.
-A preimage is found and the result is subsequently printed to the screen.
+On each iteration, once a preimage is found, the result is subsequently printed to the screen.

 ```c
 #include <stdio.h>